Saddle fit - Western compared to English Part 1

 So the shape of an English tree is more important for the rider and modifed for the horse, while the shape of a Western tree is modified for the rider but critical for the fit to the horse.

 Western saddle trees have large, rounded front bar pads with a rounded tip built in that directs the shoulder blade underneath that tip when it moves back the farthest.
 It is able to do this because there is no weight on the leg at that phase of the stride.
+(See Rethinking Saddle Fit and Shoulder Blade Movement for pressure testing which proves this to be true.)
 So the front of the bars of a Western saddle tree are designed to sit right behind the shoulder blade.
 This is explained further in our Proper Position of a Western Saddle page.

 However, in both cases, it is the position of the saddle tree that determines the proper position of the saddle, not the rigging position, cinch/girth position, rider position, cantle position etc.